-2022/23 (£) 2021/22 (£)
+2023/24 (£) 2022/23 (£)

-Annual allowance 40,000 a, b, c 40,000a,b,c
+Annual allowance 60,000 a, b, c 40,000 a, b, c

-Adjusted income limit 240,000 240,000
+Adjusted income limit 260,000 240,000

 Threshold income limit 200,000 200,000

-Minimum annual allowance 4,000 4,000
+Minimum annual allowance 10,000 4,000

-Money purchase annual allowance 4,000° 4,000°
+Money purchase annual allowance 10,000 c 4,000c

 Lifetime allowance 1,073,100 d 1,073,100 d

-- a.
+a.
 The annual allowance is reduced by £1 for every £2 of adjusted income (broadly net income plus any relievable pension savings) over the adjusted income limit, subject to the minimum annual allowance.
-The reduction does not apply where threshold income (broadly net income plus employer contributions made via salary sacrifice arrangements after 8 July 2015) is below the threshold income limit. - b.
-The annual allowance may be increased by up to £120,000 with unused allowances from the previous three years.
-If earlier allowances were reduced, the reduced amounts are carried forward.
-Lower income limits applied before 2020/21. - c.
-Where a member has flexibly accessed his uncrystallised or drawdown fund, the annual allowance for contributions to a money purchase scheme is capped at the level of the money purchase annual allowance, with no unused allowance brought forward.
+The reduction does not apply where threshold income (broadly net income plus employer contributions made via salary sacrifice arrangements after 8 July 2015) is below the threshold income limit.

+- b.
+The annual allowance may be increased with unused allowances from the previous three years.
+If earlier allowances were reduced, the reduced amounts are carried forward. - c.
+Where a member has flexibly accessed their uncrystallised or drawdown fund, the annual allowance for contributions to a money purchase scheme is capped at the level of the money purchase annual allowance, with no unused allowance brought forward.
 A potentially higher limit for defined benefit schemes remains. - d.
-The standard lifetime allowance, which is the total value of pensions savings that can be accumulated without a tax recovery charge when a pension or lump sum is taken, has reduced on a number of occasions in recent years.
-Various transitional protection rules exist and, subject to conditions, members who have elected into them may continue to benefit from higher tax-free limits.
+The standard lifetime allowance is, until 5 April 2023, the total value of pensions savings that can be accumulated without a tax recovery charge when a pension or lump sum is taken.
+At Spring Budget 2023, it was announced that the lifetime allowance charge will be removed from 6 April 2023.
+The lifetime allowance itself remains in force in 2023/24 as it remains relevant when determining certain lump sums.
+It is to be abolished from the statute completely in a future Finance Bill.